Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 is best stated by the English philosopher Alfred North Whitehead (1861-1947):

-“I do not think, however, that I have even
+“I do not think, however, that I have even yet

-the scientific movement.
+scientific movement.
 I mean the

 inexpungable belief that every detailed occurrence can be correlated with its